-- back injuries and limb disorders
+- back injuries and limb disorders;

-- heart disease
+- heart disease;

-- respiratory diseases (i.e., asthma or COPD)
+- respiratory diseases (i.e., asthma or COPD);

-- neurological disorders (multiple sclerosis, epilepsy, Parkinson's, etc.)
+- neurological disorders (multiple sclerosis, epilepsy, Parkinson's, etc.);

-- auto-immune disease (HIV or AIDS, lupus, rheumatoid arthritis)
+- auto-immune disease (HIV or AIDS, lupus, rheumatoid arthritis);

-- skin disease
+- skin disease;

-- gastro-intestinal disorders
+- gastro-intestinal disorders;

-In addition, certain mental illnesses are listed, including depression, anxiety disorder, schizophrenia, Asperger's Syndrome and autism.
+In addition, certain mental illnesses are listed, including depression, anxiety disorder, schizophrenia, Asperger's Syndrome, and autism.

 An exception is made for military personnel who are disabled as the result of a service-related injury or other condition.
 The Social Security Administration offers an “expedited” application process for disabled veterans.

-What if a Claim is Denied
+What if My Claim is Denied

 It is important to read the denial notice carefully in order to determine why the claim was denied.
-The most common reason for denying a claim is insufficient medical evidence of a disability; the SSA may also determine that a claimant may be capable of employment in a field other than his or her previous job.
+The most common reason for denying a claim is insufficient medical evidence of a disability.
+The SSA may also determine that a claimant may be capable of employment in a field other than his or her previous job.

-The bottom line: if you have applied for SSDI and received a denial notice, it is important to file an appeal at the earliest opportunity.
+If you have applied for SSDI and received a denial notice, it is important to file an appeal at the earliest opportunity.

-How Can a Lawyer Help
+How Can Levin Papantonio Help Me

-What Will It Cost
+What Will It Cost to Hire an Attorney